facil-io/cstl/fio-stl.md

 If `FIO_MATH` is defined, some building blocks for multi-precision math will be provided as well as some naive implementations of simple multi-precision operation that focus on constant time (security) rather than performance.

+Note that this implementation assumes that the CPU performs MUL in constant time (which may or may not be true).

 ### Multi-Precision Math Building Blocks